 Shadow or Observer Experiences

-Duke University School of Medicine does not have an established program which permits periods of shadowing and/or observership for medical students.
-Experiences such as or similar to shadowing and/or observership for a medical student may be possible, but would be approved and coordinated through a specific department (ie: Pediatrics, Medicine, etc).
+Duke University School of Medicine does not have an established program which permits periods of shadowing and/or observership for medical students or medical graduates.
+Experiences such as or similar to shadowing and/or observership for a medical student or medical graduate may be possible, but would be approved and coordinated through a specific department (ie: Pediatrics, Medicine, etc).
 You may wish to contact the department in which you have interest to inquire of such opportunities.
 You will find contact information for departments on the web, www.medschool.duke.edu.

 Email is the official mode of communication for the visiting medical student program.
 Notification of application acceptance and/or denial will be provided via email.
 Official acceptance letter and supporting documentation will be provided via email notification to all approved and scheduled students.
 Failure of approved visiting medical students to provide requirements by stated deadlines stipulated in the letter of acceptance and/or email acceptance notification will be withdrawn from the scheduled elective(s) and the visiting medical student program.